 In September 2006, the FASB issued FASB Statement No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans, an amendment of FASB Statements No. 87, 106, and 132(R)" (SFAS No. 158).
 SFAS No. 158 requires plan sponsors of defined benefit pension and other postretirement benefit plans (collectively, "postretirement benefit plans") to recognize the funded status of their postretirement benefit plans in the statement of financial position, measure the fair value of plan assets and benefit obligation as of the date of the fiscal year-end statement of financial position, and provide additional disclosures.
-On December 31, 2006, the Company adopted the recognition and disclosure provisions of SFAS No. 158.
-SFAS No. 158 did not have an effect on the Company's consolidated financial condition at December 31, 2006.
-SFAS No. 158's provisions regarding the change in the measurement date of postretirement benefit plans are not applicable as the Company already uses a measurement date of December 31 for its defined benefit plan.
+On December 31, 2006, the Company adopted the recognition and disclosure provisions of SFAS No. 158 SFAS No. 158 did not have an effect on the Company's consolidated financial condition at December 31, 2006.
+SFAS No. 158's provisions regarding the change in the measurement date of December 31 for its defined benefit plan.
 See Note 8 to the consolidated financial statements for further discussion of the effect of adopting SFAS No. 158 on the Company's consolidated financial statements.